yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 ### Finding a Way To "Debug" Push Programs

 As John Carmack [explained](https://youtu.be/tzr7hRXcwkw?t=232) in one of his interviews, it is crucial to be able to debug your code, because your head is a "faulty interpreter."

 Unfortunately, Psh does not have a debugger.

 There is a way to mitigate this issue though: the `exec.flush` instruction.
 The instruction causes the Push interpreter to stop immediately.
 So, you can think of it as a breakpoint.

-Since Psh prints the stacks after each instruction, I could see the state of the stacks at the "breakpoint," just like in a normal debugger.
+Since Psh prints the Push stacks after each instruction, I could see the state of the stacks at the "breakpoint," just like in a normal debugger:

+{% asset_img psh-output.png Psh Output %}

 There are limitations.
 For example, I couldn't resume the program execution after hitting such a "breakpoint."
 However, it was worth giving it a try before writing the debugger myself.

-By the way, the same `exec.flush` instruction is what I need to implement the `.` command in URM.
+By the way, the same `exec.flush` instruction is what I need to implement the `.` (halt) command in URM.

-### Translating The `if` Statement Into Push
+### Translating The C# `if-else` Statement Into Push

 After solving the above issues the only thing left was to find the Push alternatives for the remaining C# statements.

-The `if` statement in C#:
+The `if-else` statement in C#

 ```csharp
 if (condition)